 Lipid Droplet Biology and Fatty Liver

-Fatty liver or "hepatic steatosis" has become the most common disease of the liver in the United States.
-Over 30 percent of Americans have a fatty liver that can lead to liver fibrosis, inflammation (hepatitis), cirrhosis and cancer.
+Fatty liver, also called hepatic steatosis, has become the most common disease of the liver in the United States.
+Over 40% of Americans have a fatty liver, which can lead to liver fibrosis, inflammation called hepatitis, cirrhosis and cancer.
+Moreover, because the liver is a central detoxification organ, it is especially susceptible to damage from alcohol.
+Most heavy drinkers exhibit fatty liver, referred to as ethanol-induced hepatic steatosis.
+And 40% to 50% of these people can develop severe, life-threatening disease.
 The central organelle within the hepatocyte that stores excess fat is the lipid droplet (LD).
 Scores of different proteins control the formation and utilization of LDs.
 A deficit in LD breakdown is believed to play a central role in fatty liver disease.

-The Cytoskeletal Membrane Dynamics Lab's goals are to define:
+The Membrane Trafficking in Disease Lab's goals are to define how:

-- How the hepatocyte targets different catabolic proteins to the LD surface to mediate LD breakdown
+- The hepatocyte targets different catabolic proteins to the LD surface to mediate LD breakdown.

-- The mechanisms by which autophagolysosomes engulf LDs in a process termed "lipophagy" to mediate catabolism
+- The mechanisms by which autophagolysosomes engulf LDs in a process, termed lipophagy, mediate catabolism.